davidjeddy/learning_ruby/NOTES.md

 - Double quite String literals: substitutions, sequences that start with a backslash, and replace with some binary value.
 Followed by expression interpoilation.

-- It is to be noted that every time a string literal is used in an assignment or as a parameter, a new String object is created.
+- It is to be noted that every time a string literal is used in an assignment or as a parameter, a new String obect is created.

-- String.methods.sort = shows you a list of methods that the Class object String responds to.
+- String.methods.sort = shows you a list of methods that the Class obect String responds to.

 - String.instance_methods.sort = This method tells you all the instance methods that instances of String are endowed with.